 COVID-19 Q&A for ITA Customers

-ITA is responding to COVID-19 in alignment with the Ministry of Advanced Education, training providers, and following Ministry of Health advice.
+ITA is responding to COVID-19 in alignment with the Ministry of Advanced Education and Skills Training, training providers, and the advice of the Ministry of Health.
 We thank all our training partners who are doing everything possible as we work together to continue supporting trades training, while minimizing the risk of exposure to the COVID-19 virus.
 We recognize these are uncertain times for all, and collectively we are working to do our best for students, faculty and our province.
 Given this situation and the unique learning requirements of trades training and apprenticeship programs, we continue to share information during this critical time.

 Our priority is the safety of our staff and customers, as we continue to provide services.

 As this situation is continually evolving, we'll update this document regularly.